 Views of Building E from the west (left) and south (right) (© Sissi Project)

 Several points of entry into Building E were identified to the south, from the terrace towards spaces 5.1, 5.4 and 5.5.
 Because of erosion and a change in level in this part of the hill, we did not manage to identify an entrance on the west side.
 The same goes for the north side where erosion has eradicated walls down to bedrock.
 Future exploration may still reveal an additional access from the east but most probably Building E was mainly accessed from the south, from the present site entrance along the slope which leads to the terrace.
-The finds from Building E shed light on domestic life at Sissi during the LM IIIA2/B period.
+The finds from Building E shed light on domestic life at Sissi during the LM IIIA2-B period.
 A variety of containers – such as cups or jugs –, beehive fragments, ground tools used notably for the processing of food, the leftovers of meals – animal bones and a large number of shells – were retrieved, together with several copper alloy tools generally used in carpentry.
-A bath-tub larnax decorated with an octopus motif as well as a snake-tube (a stand decorated with wavy plastic handles not unlike the shape of a snake) and a rhyton were found fallen on top of a series of cooking vessels in space 5.13, suggestive of perhaps a shrine on the upper floor and a kitchen on the ground floor.
+A bath-tub larnax decorated with an octopus motif as well as a snake-tube (a stand decorated with wavy plastic handles not unlike the shape of a snake) and a poppy-rhyton were found fallen on top of a series of cooking vessels in space 5.13, suggestive of perhaps a shrine on the upper floor and a kitchen on the ground floor.

 Maud Devolder